Word Drama 03

 "So be it then," David followed up in turn.
 "At the very least our deaths will not come cheaply, and it will only guarantee the defense to hold out longer."

 "Besides, it's what our father would have done."
 Edgar replied as well.

 "Your father would have wanted you to live!"
 Guilford stammered out.
 "Do you think you will be doing General Darlton justice by dying here!"

 "This isn't about our father, it's about them Guilford!"
 Claudio responded sharply.
-"You're about to order an entire battalion of Britannia's finest to go out there and sacrifice themselves so that those higher up on the food chain can flock back to the Homeland.
+"You're about to order Britannia's finest to go out there and sacrifice themselves so that those higher up on the food chain can flock back to the Homeland.
 You of all people should know how they will feel when that order is given, especially if their own commanders weren't willing to go out there with them!"

 Guilford sneered at that thought, knowing exactly what Claudio meant.
 He did not deny that claim, as he knew all too well the desperation one would hold in the face of certain death; if not for his service to Cornelia, as well as his orders to ensure her safety and those of the other VIPs, he would have been back out there himself to ensure that those below him would not feel left behind.
 And just as David said, Darlton would have done the same thing, and in that regard Guilford felt disgusted toward himself that he had to be the one to run away while his sons carried out their late father's will.

 "We are the Glaston Knights!"
 Alfred called out with the force of a battle cry.
 "The sons of Britannia, charged with the defense of our nation, and the destruction of our enemies!
 We are the soldiers that march forward when others retreat!
 We are the warriors that destroy in order to preserve!
 We are the reapers that sew death so that our brethren may live!
 We live for the Empire, we die for the Empire!"